ned14/outcome/Readme.md

  - Stuff retained:
    - `OUTCOME_TRY`, `OUTCOME_TRYV`, `OUTCOME_TRYX` all work as before.
    - `noexcept` propagation from types chosen works correctly.
-   - Triviality of construction, assignment and destruction from types chosen is propagated correctly.
+   - Triviality of copy, move and destruction from types chosen is propagated correctly.
    - v1 unit test has been almost entirely ported over to v2 without much change other than what was needed.
 Porting v1 based code to v2